yen9516562009/GIS-Projects/Tech2/README.md

   * Crop the resulting MODIS data to water extent (i.e., SDG extent).
   * Save the cropped MODIS data and the associated year to the result dictionary (i.e., years as keys and the cropped MODIS data as values).
 * `Finally, do simple average by each cropped MODIS data in the result dictionary and export to a single GeoTiff with filename: avg_may_SWT.tiff`
-  * SWT stands for surface water temperature
+  * SWT stands for surface water temperature.
   * avg_[month]_SWT: [month] was derived from Julian Days.
 May need an extra Python coding to extract month from given Julian Days.